Shankersinh Vaghela: Political career

 Vaghela was an active member of Rashtriya Swayamsevak Sangh (RSS) before joining Jana Sangh.
-He was jailed during the Indira Gandhi's Emergency.
+He was jailed during the Indira Gandhi Emergency.

 Janata Party and Bharatiya Janata Party

-After the Emergency was lifted, he was elected to the 6th Lok Sabha (1977-1979) on a Janata Party ticket from Kapadvanj but lost that seat in 1980 elections.
+After the Emergency was lifted, he was elected to the 6th Lok Sabha (1977–1979) on a Janata Party ticket from Kapadvanj but lost that seat in 1980 elections.

 He was the Vice-President of the Janata Party in Gujarat and from 1980 to 1991 he was the General Secretary and President of the Bharatiya Janata Party (BJP) in Gujarat.
 He was a member of the Rajya Sabha from 1984 to 1989.
 In 1989 he was elected to the 9th Lok Sabha (1989–91) from Gandhinagar and in 1991 he was re-elected to the 10th Lok Sabha (1991–96) from Godhra (Lok Sabha constituency).

 In 1995, BJP won a majority of 121 seats in the 182-member Legislative Assembly.
 Many party legislators expressed a preference for Vaghela as their leader.
 However, the BJP leadership installed Keshubhai Patel as the Chief Minister, and the support for Vaghela was gradually eroded.
 Narendra Modi is said to have thrown his weight behind Keshubhai Patel in preference to Vaghela, and was held responsible for the ensuing events by Vaghela.

 In September 1995, Vaghela rebelled against the BJP leadership with the support of 47 MLAs.
 In the subsequent compromise worked out by the leadership, Keshubhai Patel was replaced by a Vaghela loyalist Suresh Mehta as the Chief Minister.
 Modi was temporarily banished from Gujarat.

 Vaghela lost Godhra seat in May 1996 Lok Sabha polls, and soon left Bharatiya Janata Party with his supporters, bringing down Suresh Mehta's government.

 Rashtriya Janata Party and Chief Minister

 He floated his own party, named Rashtriya Janata Party and became Chief Minister with Congress Party's support in October 1996.

-He won bye-poll to Gujarat Assembly from Radhanpur seat in early 1997.
+He won by-poll to Gujarat Assembly from Radhanpur seat in early 1997.
 But he had to resign as Chief Minister during ongoing political turmoil in Gujarat in October 1997, and his fellow-rebel ex-BJP MLA Dilip Parikh became CM with Vaghela's reluctant blessings.

 Even Parikh's government did not last long and fresh elections for Gujarat Vidhan Sabha had to be called in 1998.
 Vaghela did not contest these elections.
 He merged his new party with Congress.
 BJP came back to power with thumping majority in Gujarat in 1998 and Keshubhai Patel became CM again.